classgraph/classgraph/README.md

           c -> System.out.println("Has @RestHandler class annotation: " + c.getName()))

        .matchStaticFinalFieldNames(
-           Stream.of("com.package.ClassName.CONSTANT_FIELD", "com.package.OtherClass.OTHER_FIELD")
+           Stream.of("com.xyz.Config.POLL_INTERVAL", "com.xyz.Config.LOG_LEVEL")
                    .collect(Collectors.toCollection(HashSet::new)),
-               // The following method is called when any static final fields with names matching
+               // The following method is called when any static final fields with
-               // one of the above fully-qualified names are encountered, as long as those fields are
+               // names matching one of the above fully-qualified names are
+               // encountered, as long as those fields are initialized to constant
-               // initialized to constant values.
-The value returned is the value in the classfile,
+               // values.
+The value returned is the value in the classfile, not the
-               // not the value that would be returned by reflection, so this can be useful in
+               // value that would be returned by reflection, so this can be useful
-               // hot-swapping of changes to static constants in classfiles if the constant value
+               // in hot-swapping of changes to static constants in classfiles if
-               // is changed and the class is re-compiled while the code is running.
-(Eclipse
+               // the constant value is changed and the class is re-compiled while
-               // doesn't hot-replace static constant initializer values if you change them while
+               // the code is running.
+(Eclipse doesn't hot-replace static constant
+               // initializer values if you change them while running code in the
-               // running code in the debugger, so you can pick up changes this way instead).
+               // debugger, so you can pick up changes this way instead).
-               (String className, String fieldName, Object fieldConstantValue) -> System.out.println("Static field " + fieldName + " of class " + className +
+               (String className, String fieldName, Object fieldConstantValue) -> System.out.println("Static field " + fieldName + " of class "
-                       " " + " has constant literal value " + fieldConstantValue)) //
+                       + className + " " + " has constant literal value "
+                       + fieldConstantValue + " in classfile"))

       .matchFilenamePattern("^template/.*\\.html",
           // templatePath is a path on the classpath that matches the above pattern;